-The LS-TaSC GUI is launched from the command prompt by running the executable (Istasc).
-If a project already exists, then the project database name (\.Istasc) can be supplied in two ways:
+The LS-TaSC GUI is launched from the command prompt by running the executable (lstasc).
+If a project already exists, then the project database name (\.lstasc) can be supplied in two ways:

-- 1. With the execution command
+1. With the execution command

-- \$ Istasc myProject.Istasc
+\$ lstasc myProject.lstasc

-- 2. The file open dialogue, available from the File pulldown menu
+2. The file open dialogue, available from the File pulldown menu